From the desk of Advocate Kym Pasqualini

 Two years ago, Tom and Rain began to focus on how they could utilize their investigative experience to benefit the community and created a new mission at LII, that of “rightfully returning assets to owners and their heirs”.
 In two years, Lauth’s team has returned over $30 million dollars to rightful owners.
 The successes and letter of gratitude from those they have helped has not been without sweat, tears, and trial and error but they never abandoned their mission.

-As a business leader and private investigator, this is why Tom stands out in the crowd.
-Tom believes that success in business is not only making a profit but also setting an example and fulfilling a commitment to supporting one’s community.
-By Focusing on unclaimed assets as an area of service that benefits the public while still enabling LII to grow and profit.
+As a business leader and private investigator, it’s not difficult to see why Lauth stands out in the crowd.
+Lauth believes that success in business is not only making a profit but also setting an example and fulfilling a commitment to supporting one’s community.
+By focusing on unclaimed assets as an area of service that benefits the public while still enabling LII to grow and profit.
+With a success rate of 85% in cases of missing children and adults, Lauth continues to bring closure to desperate families across the country.

 Thomas Lauth in Media